FelixOnline/v2/content/articles/2015-2-12-come-lets-live-the-dream-again.md

 subtitle: >
   That is what Sachin Tendulkar has being telling Indian fans in the latest advertising campaign for the World Cup.
 On the eve of the tournament, Kunal Wagle tells Felix what to expect.
 date: "2015-02-12 22:43:23 +0000"

 # Attributes from Felix Online V1
 id: "5243"
 old_path: /sport/5243/come-lets-live-the-dream-again
 aliases:
  - /sport/5243/come-lets-live-the-dream-again
+imported: true
+comments:
+ - England also reached the final in 1979 They were famously blown away by a combination of the batting of Viv Richards and Collis King plus the lethal bowling of Joel Garner for the West Indies West Indies won by 92 runs having taken Englands last 8 wickets for a paltry 11 runsGood spot Ahmer I missed that one

 # Article Taxonomies
 categories:
  - sport
 tags:
+authors:
+ - ps3110

+# Homepage control params
 headline: true
 featured: true